nheingit/JWCuisine-landing-page/README.md

 * Aggregate all of his contact information and social media links
 * Stay consistent with his current branding theme

 With all of the introductions out of the way lets get to the meat-and-potatoes!

 ## Database

-Before we get into the repo, we need a server to hook it up to, If you want to have it configured exactly as I have you will need to run a postgresDB locally on your machine, I know a lot of people use heroku to spinup a server as well, that should be fine, you will just need to go to the `ormconfig.json` in the located at `root/server/ormconfig.json` and change this section here:
+Before we get into the repo, we need a server to hook it up to.
+If you want to have it configured exactly as I have you will need to run a Postgres database locally on your machine.
+I know a lot of people use heroku to spin up a server as well.
+That should be fine, you will just need to go to the `ormconfig.json` file located at `root/server/ormconfig.json` and change the following section:

 ```json
 {
    "type": "postgres",